 After leaving the Navy, he initially directed EMS education programs before being assigned as the Director of Operations of American Ambulance Service, Inc. In this role, he was actively involved with managing an operation running 30,000 calls annually across 19 localities.
 He served on a number of strategic committees and was honored with the Paul Winfield Smith EMS Educator Award.

 He returned to Virginia Beach EMS in January 2019 assuming the role of Deputy Chief, where he began overseeing the Support Services Branch.
 Chief Hundley added oversight of the Operations Branch in Dec.
-2021.
-Deputy Chief Hundley holds a Bachelor of Science in Emergency Medical Services Management from Hampton University and a Master of Arts in Emergency and Disaster Management from American Military University.
+2021 and currently oversees the Field Operations Branch.
+Deputy Chief Hundley holds a bachelor’s in emergency medical services management from Hampton University and a master’s in emergency and disaster management from American Military University.